BOOK AN APPOINTMENT

 View full detailsThe T9 delivers a truly amazing sound spectrum like from a different world.
 It plays absolutely effortless and is thus the ideal bow for soloists w...

-View full detailsThis violin bow was made by Eugène Sartory around 1935 in Paris.
-Eugène Sartory was one of the most important and influential bow-makers in the ar...
+View full detailsThis violin bow was made by James Tubbs in London in around 1885.
+James Tubbs was born in 1835, and was one of the most well-respected English bow-...

 View full detailsThe Sydney String Centre sits on the unceded lands of the Gamaragal people.
 We pay our respects to Elders and communities past, present, and emerging.
 We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander people who also work and live on this land.